On today’s date in 1691, Louis de Buade de Frontenac issued currency made from playing cards to pay his troops at the Québec garrison.

 “A military expedition against the Iroquois, allies of the English, had gone badly, and tax revenues were down owing to the curtailment of the beaver trade because of the war and illegal trading with the English,” reads “A History of the Canadian Dollar” by the Bank of Canada.

-Typically, when short of funds, the government delayed paying merchants for their purchases until a new supply of specie arrived from France; however, the payment of soldiers could not be postponed.
+“Typically, when short of funds, the government simply delayed paying merchants for their purchases until a fresh supply of specie arrived from France.
+But the payment of soldiers could not be postponed.”

 “The card money, instead of being redeemed in coin in Quebec, was redeemed in silver coin in France.”

 CANADIAN MINT COMMEMORATION

-Beginning in 2008, the Royal Canadian Mint commemorated the history of playing card money with a set of four coins, each featuring a unique rectangular shape that combined colour and selective gold plating for the first time in Mint history.
+Beginning in 2008, the Royal Canadian Mint commemorated the history of playing-card money with a set of four coins, each featuring a unique rectangular shape that combined colour and selective gold plating for the first time in Mint history.